ivahaev/amigo/README.md

 func main() {

     // Connect to Asterisk.
-Required parameters is username and password.
-Default host is "127.0.0.1", default port is "5038". a := amigo.New("username", "password", "host", "port")
+Required arguments is username and password.
+    // Default host is "127.0.0.1", default port is "5038".
+    a := amigo.New("username", "password", "host", "port")
     a.Connect()